 By filing a civil lawsuit, you can request compensation for pain and suffering, medical expenses, loss of enjoyment of life, disability, or any other relevant loss you incurred.
 There are strict time deadlines for wrong diagnosis lawsuits in Michigan and if you miss a deadline your claim will be lost forever.
 Generally, there is a two year statute of limitations but this can be extended in cases involving death and patients who are children at the time of the malpractice.

 To begin working on a claim, schedule a no-obligation consultation with a legal professional at Buckfire & Buckfire, P.C.
 We will listen to your story, review your records, and let you know if you have a case.
+We do not charge any money to start your case and we only earn a fee if you receive a settlement check.

 - 29000 Inkster Road